python-geeks/Automation-scripts/automaticwebsiteurlscraper.py/README.md

-This python script focuses on retreving all the webpages links from a giver Url This link can also be present inside a button or an action
+This python script focuses on retrieving all the webpages links from a giver Url This link can also be present inside a button or an action

 First we need to install 3 packages and they are